Award Winners:Malu Blume and Maternal Fantasies

 The interdisciplinary group of female artists Maternal Fantasies deals with the intersection between art, children and motherhood, which is little considered both socially and in art theory.
 The eight women of the international collective live and work in Berlin.
 In regular meetings, artistic research, collective works of art and living together explore the tension between artistic production and motherhood.
 Family stories, memories, ideas, desires, but also horror scenarios about being a mother can be found in Maternal Fantasies.
 "The collective does important work that challenges the art world's fear of contact with mothers who create art - something that is still far too seldom seen, especially in the German context.
 It is therefore urgently necessary to use artistic means to stir up the debate and explore new relationships between art and social reproduction," Sascia Bailer explained the jury's decision.
 As Artistic Director 2019/2020 of the M.1 of the Arthur Boskamp Foundation, Sascia Bailer was part of this year's expert jury alongside Ulrike Boskamp (Director of the Arthur Boskamp Foundation) and Jeanne van Heeswijk (artist, visiting professor at the Hamburg University of the Arts).

 The artist Malu Blume, who was born in Hildesheim and now lives and works between Berlin and Vienna, also received a sponsorship award.
 Her work is located at the interfaces of art, performance, education and activism.
 Blume mostly works in artists' collectives on issues of care, collective knowledge production, archive politics, friendship and queer feminism.
 The video project proposed by Malu Blume offers an alternative and hopeful look into the future of care work: three versions of possible communities are portrayed, exploring new forms of care and living together.
 "This kind of inspiration, which stimulates the collective imagination, makes Blume's work extremely relevant," says Sascia Bailer about the jury's decision.
 "Blume's work also convinces through its stubborn aesthetic and critical theoretical references."
+More Information about: https://malublume.de/about

 The award is endowed with 3,000 euros (4,000 euros for groups) and is presented every two years.
 It is aimed at younger artists with a connection to Northern Germany (e.g. through their place of birth, study or current place of residence).
 The prizewinners will be provided with an artist's apartment and studio in Hohenlockstedt for three months.
 They also have the opportunity to realise an exhibition or final presentation as well as a publication.